-- ^ Deemed interested by virtue of his substantial shareholding and directorship in Rurng Juang Realty Sdn.
+- Deemed interested by virtue of his substantial shareholding and directorship in Rurng Juang Realty Sdn.
 Bhd. pursuant to Section 8 of the Companies Act 2016 and his spouse's shareholdings in the Company pursuant to Section 59(11)(c) of the Companies Act 2016. - # Deemed interested by virtue of his substantial shareholdings in Lee Lim & Sons Sdn.
 Bhd. which in turn is a substantial shareholder of the Company pursuant to Section 8 of the Companies Act 2016 and his spouse's shareholding in the Company pursuant to Section 59(11)(c) of the Companies Act 2016. - Deemed interested by virtue of his substantial shareholding and directorship in Simple Angel Capital Sdn.
-Bhd. pursuant to Section 8 of the Companies Act 2016.
+Bhd. pursuant to Section 8 of the Companies Act 2016. - Consists of 2,650,000 ordinary share sold before share split and 1,477,000 ordinary shares sold after share split.